Venkyrampeesa123/Recommendation-Engine/README.md

-# Recommendation-Engine
-Simple Recommendation Engine for a VOD platform which recommends the videos using Algorithms.
+# Recommendation_engine for VOD platform